carlstype/techna-sans/README.md

 # Techna Sans

 Techna Sans is a bold, geometric sans-serif typeface.
-The typeface is tightly spaced, intended mainly for display use.
-But with generous spacing it works equally well in smaller sizes.
+The typeface is tightly spaced, intended mainly for display use, but with generous spacing it works equally well in smaller sizes.

 **[↓ Download Techna Sans](https://github.com/carlenlund/techna-sans/releases/download/v1.000/techna-sans.zip)**